Vitaly Maiorov: Biography

 From 1977 to 1991, Vitaly Maiorov regularly participated in the Lithuanian Chess Championships.
 In 1988, he shared 1st place in this tournament with Gintautas Piešina and Darius Ruželė but remained in 2nd place according to additional indicators.
 Also he won three silver (1982, 1989, 1990) and three bronze (1977, 1979, 1985) medals in this championships.

-Vitaly Maiorov played for Lithaunia in Soviet Team Chess Championships (1979, 1983–1986), and in 1979 he won individual gold medal.
+Vitaly Maiorov played for Lithuania in Soviet Team Chess Championships (1979, 1983–1986), and in 1979 he won individual gold medal.

 In 1986, he won International Chess Tournament Kaunas Cup.

 In 1979 Vitaly Maiorov awarded Master of Sports of the USSR in chess title.
 In 1987, he was awarded the FIDE International Master (IM) title.

 In 1984 Vitaly Maiorov graduated from Vilnius University with a degree in economic cybernetics.
 He worked in the Ministry of Economy of the Lithuania.

 From 1992 to 1995 Vitaly Maiorov worked as a trainer in the United Arab Emirates.
 As the head coach of the United Arab Emirates national team, he participated in the World Junior Team Chess Championship.